 IMPORTANT NOTE: The integrated circuits have a unique inserting position.
 In one of the edges, a cavity corresponds to the printed mark on the PCB serigraphy.
-Insert the ATmega328 on U1, the PIC18F45K22 on U2 and the two LS7184 on U4 and U5.
+Insert the ATmega328 on U1 and the PIC18F45K22 on U2.

 Description Component

 U1 ATmega328

 U2 PIC18F45K22

-U4 LS7184

-U5 LS7184